The Ensemble on Museum Island

 Exhibition - Library - Congress Hall

 In 1906, the foundation stone for the museum on the Isar Island was laid in the presence of Emperor Wilhelm II.
 The design for the building, one of the first reinforced concrete structures in Munich, was by Gabriel von Seidl.
-In the course of time, however, it is modified by Oskar von Miller's ever new wishes.
+In the course of time, however, it was modified by Oskar von Miller's ever new wishes.